 When our firm filed a Chapter 13 bankruptcy on your behalf, we also make a motion to have you get admitted to the bankruptcy court’s mortgage modification program.
 Through this program, lenders are prevented from playing the games that are all too common in state court programs and when you directly attempt to obtain a modification from your lender.

 The bankruptcy court’s mortgage modification program has real teeth behind it to protect the homeowner.
 All documents for a mortgage loan modification are submitted to a lender through an electronic portal and are time stamped.
 Thus, a lender cannot conveniently lose your paperwork.

-In addition, when you filed bankruptcy, Section 362 of the U.S. Bankruptcy Code puts into effect an automatic stay, which effectively precludes any civil litigation from continuing against you or from being filed against you.
+In addition, when you filed for bankruptcy, Section 362 of the U.S. Bankruptcy Code puts into effect an automatic stay, which effectively precludes any civil litigation from continuing against you or from being filed against you.
 The court will not tolerate violations of the automatic stay.